konvajs/site/source/docs/react/zIndex.md

 Don't use `zIndex` for your canvas components.

+If you want to temporary move a node into another container, for example when you want to show an overlay, take a look into [Canvas Portal demo](/docs/react/Canvas_Portal.html).

 Instructions: try to drag a circle.
 See how it goes to the top.
 We are doing this by manipulating the state (so the `render()` returns correct order)